SaimonL/CustomLogger/README.md

 #### Log raw

+Keep in mind that raw means that no formatting is applied so if the output is 1000 characters horizontal without any line break then that is what you will see.
+Basically it is inside of a 'pre' html tag.

     CustomLogger.raw 'This is an raw message'
     CustomLogger.raw = 'This is an raw message' CustomLogger.raw 'This is an raw message', 'Raw Title'